anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.rst

      - Description
    * - Conformance
      - X
-     - Kubernetes conformance test
+     - Kubernetes conformance test.
    * - None
      - X
-     - Kubernetes mainstream features
+     - Kubernetes mainstream features.
    * - Feature:Example
      - X
-     - Liveness pods should be automatically restarted
+     - The liveness pods should be automatically restarted.
    * - Feature: ExperimentalResourceUsageTracking
      -
-     - Resource tracking for 100 pods per node
+     - Resource tracking for 100 pods per node.
    * - Feature:GPUUpgrade
      -
-     - Control Plane node upgrade should NOT disrupt GPU Pod
+     - The Control Plane node upgrade should not disrupt the GPU Pod.
    * - Feature:PodGarbageCollector
      -
-     - Should handle the creation of 1000 pods
+     - The PodGarbageCollector feature should handle the creation of 1000 pods.
    * - Feature:RegularResourceUsageTracking
      -
-     - Resource tracking for 0 pods per node
+     - Resource tracking for 0 pods per node.
    * - Feature: ProbeTerminationGracePeriod :cite:p:`k8s-feature-probeterminationgraceperiod`
      - X
-     - Probing container should override timeoutGracePeriodSeconds when LivenessProbe field is set
+     - The probing container should override timeoutGracePeriodSeconds when the LivenessProbe field is set.
    * - NodeFeature: DownwardAPIHugePages :cite:p:`k8s-feature-downwardapihugepages`
      -
-     - Downward API tests for huge pages should provide container's limits.hugepages-pagesize; and requests.hugepages-pa gesize& as env vars
+     - Downward API tests for huge pages should provide the container's limits.hugepages-pagesize, and requests.hugepages-pagesize as environmental variables.
    * - NodeFeature: PodReadinessGate :cite:p:`k8s-feature-podreadinessgate`
      - X
-     - Pods should support pod readiness gates
+     - The Pods should support the pod readiness gates.
    * - NodeFeature:RuntimeHandler
      -
-     - RuntimeClass should run a Pod requesting a RuntimeClass with a configured handler
+     - The RuntimeClass feature should run a Pod requesting a RuntimeClass with a configured handler.
    * - NodeFeature: Sysctls :cite:p:`k8s-feature-sysctls`
      - X
-     - Should not launch unsafe, but not explicitly enabled sysctls on the node
+     - The Sysctls feature should not launch unsafe, but not explicitly enabled sysctls on the node.

-Scheduling Special Interest Group :cite:p:`k8s-api-sig-scheduling`
+Scheduling special interest group :cite:p:`k8s-api-sig-scheduling`
 ------------------------------------------------------------------

-.. list-table:: Scheduling Special Interest Group
+.. list-table:: Scheduling special interest group
    :widths: 30 10 60
    :header-rows: 1